sybrew/the-seo-framework/readme.txt

 * WPML Multilingual domains are now also fully supported.
 So instead of just adding a subdomain, this plugin now also takes whole new domains into consideration.
 * The URL generation has also been improved once more.
 It now contains Canonical Pagination support, and expanded Plain Permalink structure support.
 * And just when you thought new options were available, now you won't be fooled again.
-* And for developers I made it easier to debug, and I've also added two (actually three) brand new filters.
+* For developers it's now much easier to debug, and there are also two (actually three) brand new filters.
+* And last but not least, 404 pages and Search Pages now have a Canonical URL, right towards your Homepage.

 **SEO Tip of the Update:**